vitta-hiring/hiring-challenge/backend/readme.md

 We can get the errors:

-- `squares/not-found`: this square does not belongs to any territory.
+- `squares/not-found`: this square does not belong to any territory.

 ### Throw paint on it!